fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

 ```

+!!! note "Important"
-!!! note "Important": you should specify the OptiModules imported in both the imports at the begining of the `Training Plan` as well as in the dependences (in the `init_dependencies` method in the `Training Plan`).
+    You should specify the OptiModules imported in both the imports at the begining of the `Training Plan` as well as in the dependencies (in the `init_dependencies` method within the `Training Plan`).
 The same holds for `declearn`'s `Regularizers`.

 Syntax will be the same for scikit-learn as shown below, using the same `Optimizer`: